prabhupadswain/User-Authentication-using-JWT-in-Node-Express/README.md

 It is node & express application which uses the cloud database provided by MongoDB names MongoDB Atlas.
 It shows registration and login of an user with JWT along with required validations.

 MVC pattern is implemented with an exception that views are not used for this purpose.
 Only Model & Controllers are present with required middlewares and validations.

 Its a server side application in which APIs are tested on Postman tool which are working fully.

+A protected profile route is also added to check if the authenticated user can access that route.

 ## How to run this application.
 1. Once this project is cloned, please navigate to the project directory folder run the command : "npm install" inside of your terminal.
 This will install the dependecies/node_modules this project uses